GoogleCloudPlatform/pgadapter/samples/nodejs/prisma-sample-app/migrations.md

 # Prisma Migrations with PGAdapter

-Prisma migration commands, other than `prisma migration deploy`, are not supported on Cloud Spanner PostgreSQL, as they use `pg_catalog` tables and other features of PostgreSQL that are not supported by Cloud Spanner.
+Prisma `migrate` commands, other than `prisma migrate deploy`, are not supported on Spanner PostgreSQL, as they use various `pg_catalog` tables and other features of PostgreSQL that are not supported by Spanner.

-You can however use a local PostgreSQL database and execute Prisma migration commands on that database instead.
+You can however use a local PostgreSQL database and execute Prisma `migrate` commands on that database instead.

 ## Empty PostgreSQL Database